instructor-ai/instructor/docs/examples/exact_citations.md

 The `QuestionAnswer` class represents a question and its answer.
 It consists of a `question` attribute for the question asked and a list of `Fact` objects in the `answer` attribute.

 !!! tip "Embedding computation"
-    While its not thet best idea to get too crazy with adding 100 methods to your class colocating some computation is oftentimes useful, here we implement the substring search directly with the `Fact` class.
+    While it's not the best idea to get too crazy with adding 100 methods to your class collocating some computation is oftentimes useful, here we implement the substring search directly with the `Fact` class.

 ## Asking AI a Question